Automattic/jetpack/projects/js-packages/i18n-loader-webpack-plugin/README.md

 WordPress's plugin infrastructure doesn't natively support Composer packages, so the usual thing to do is to include the `vendor/` directory in the push to the WordPress.org SVN.
 That won't work for packages needing translation, though, as WordPress's translation infrastructure ignores the `vendor/` directory when looking for strings to be translated.
 You'll need to use something like [automattic/jetpack-composer-plugin] so that the composer packages with translated strings are installed to a different path.

-Then, for Webpack builds in the Composer package, you'll need to set i18n-loader-webpack-plugin's `path` option to the path relative to the _plugin's_ root directory.
-For example, if your Composer package is named "automattic/foobar", will be used with [automattic/jetpack-composer-plugin] which will install the package to `jetpack_vendor/` rather than `vendor/`, and Webpack is building to a `build/` directory within the package, you'd need to set `path` to `jetpack_vendor/automattic/foobar/build/` as that's where the built files will end up relative to the plugin.

 Also, as the translation file will be named using the plugin's textdomain rather than the Composer package's, the consuming plugin will also need to arrange for the [loader module](#loader-module) to fetch the proper file.
 This may be done using [automattic/jetpack-assets] along with [automattic/jetpack-composer-plugin], as described in the latter's documentation.